 Practical writing for attorneys, agents, and homeowners — the kind of thing we wish more clients had read before calling.

-Why date‑of‑death valuations are different from current‑market work — and exactly how to brief your appraiser to avoid revisions.
+Why date‑of‑death valuations are different from current‑market work — and exactly how to brief your appraiser.

 A walkthrough of the Board of Equalization process and what makes a winning case.

-Six Wasatch Front situations where independent valuation flips the negotiation — and one where it doesn't.
+Six Wasatch Front situations where independent valuation flips the negotiation.

 Tell us about the property, the purpose, and the deadline — we'll come back with pricing and proposed inspection times.